anhdnv/hoatien-hackathon/README.md

-# IT Help Desk Assistant with LangChain and Pinecone
+# IT Technical Support

-An intelligent IT Help Desk chatbot leveraging LangChain, Azure OpenAI, Pinecone vector database, and Tavily for comprehensive IT support assistance.
+An intelligent IT Help Desk chatbot leveraging LangChain, Azure OpenAI, and ChromaDB for comprehensive IT support assistance.

 ## Features

 - Natural language understanding using Azure OpenAI and LangChain
-- Efficient knowledge retrieval with Pinecone vector database
+- Efficient knowledge retrieval with a local ChromaDB vector database
-- Web search capabilities using Tavily API for enhanced responses
-- Text-to-speech support with automatic language detection
 - Conversational memory for context-aware assistance
-- Interactive chat interface
+- Interactive chat interface with language selection (English/Vietnamese)
 - Logging and detailed conversation history

 ## Prerequisites

 - Python 3.8+
 - Azure OpenAI API access
-- Pinecone API access
-- Tavily API key

 ## Setup